-Nick: There is a song on our new album called "A Little Bit Longer" that is all about my diabetes.
+Nick: There is a song called "A Little Bit Longer" that is all about my diabetes.
 But the lyrics could be interpreted as any difficult situation in life.

-Madi: I have had type 1 diabetes for 6½ years.
+Madi: I have had type 1 diabetes since I was 5.
 I use an insulin pump and I check my blood sugar 10-12 times a day.
 My best advice for you, and for people with diabetes everywhere, is: Control your diabetes.
 Don't let it control you!

 If we take good care of diabetes, it does not need to limit or change our everyday activities and our lives.
 Live life to the fullest and find a way to make having diabetes a positive thing in your life.
 It will make it much easier in the long run!